Practice Area

 SCHEDULE YOUR FREE CONSULTATION

-At the Manchin Injury Law Group in Fairmont, our West Virginia work accident lawyers help people who have been injured while working for oil, gas, timber, coal industry and construction employers operating in North Central West Virginia.
+At the Manchin Injury Law Group in Fairmont, our West Virginia work injury lawyer helps people who have been injured while working for oil, gas, timber, coal industry and construction employers operating in North Central West Virginia.
 As a firm, we have been doing this type of work for more than 30 years, and we use all of our experience, resources and skills to help your family recover the compensation you need and deserve.

-Call us at (304) 367-1862 today to arrange for a free consultation with one of our experienced work accident attorneys.
+Call us at (304) 367-1862 today to arrange for a free consultation with one of our experienced workplace accident attorneys.

-How Can a West Virginia Work Accident Lawyer Help?
+How Can a West Virginia Work Injury Lawyer Help?

 An experienced work injury attorney in West Virginia will carefully investigate your work accident and help you understand your legal options.
 Then, your lawyer will fill out and file all of the legal forms required to initiate your claim.
 Your lawyer will support your case with as much clear and compelling evidence as possible.
 This may include hiring experts and consultants to strengthen your work injury case.
 A West Virginia personal injury lawyer will work tirelessly to secure optimal results on your behalf.